Max Planck Institute for Biophysical Chemistry

-This was the only Max Planck Institute (MPI) which combined the three classical scientific disciplines – biology, physics and chemistry.
+This was the only Max Planck Institute (MPI) that combined the three classical scientific disciplines – biology, physics and chemistry.
 Founded in 1971, its initial focus was on problems in physics in chemistry.
-It had undergone a continuous evolution manifested by an expanding range of core subjects and work areas such as neurobiology, biochemistry, and molecular biology.
+It had undergone a continuous evolution manifested through an expanding range of core subjects and work areas such as neurobiology, biochemistry, and molecular biology.
 At the time of merger, 850 people worked at the institute, about half of them scientists.
-Four researchers working at the institute (Stefan Hell, 2014; Erwin Neher and Bert Sakmann, 1991; Manfred Eigen, 1967) were awarded the Nobel Prize.
+Four researchers working at the institute – Stefan Hell, 2014; Erwin Neher and Bert Sakmann, 1991; and Manfred Eigen, 1967 – were awarded the Nobel Prize.

 History

 The origins of the institute date to 1949.
 At that time, the Max Planck Society established the MPI for Physical Chemistry in Göttingen as a follow-up to the former Kaiser Wilhelm Institute for Physical Chemistry in Berlin.
 Karl-Friedrich Bonhoeffer, who had worked at the Kaiser Wilhelm Institute, became the founding director of the new institute.
 He was one of the first researchers who applied physical-chemical methods in biological research and thus combined different disciplines of natural sciences in research.

 In 1971, the MPI for Physical Chemistry merged with the MPI for Spectroscopy (also in Göttingen), forming the MPI for Biophysical Chemistry.
 This was mainly initiated by Nobel Prize laureate Manfred Eigen, director of the MPI for Physical Chemistry.
 His vision of an interdisciplinary approach to biological research was decisive and the creative impulse for the development of the institute.
 In honour of Karl Friedrich Bonhoeffer, the new institute was named after him.

 Although the institute was dedicated to basic research – by virtue of the charter of the Max Planck Society – its policy was to encourage the transfer of numerous technological innovations to the marketplace.
 As a consequence, many licensing agreements and start-up firms arose from research conducted at the institute, e. g.
 Lambda Physik (today part of Coherent), DeveloGen (today part of Evotec) and Evotec.